foxx3r/learning_group_theory/README.md

 **matrix group** - a group of matrices over a field with scalar multiplication

+**ideal** - a subset that still is closed under itself. e.g: set of even numbers, since all addition, subtraction and multiplication of even numbers results in another even number

 # Concepts - field theory
 **field** - a ring with a multiplication inverse (division)